Rwkeith/rwkeith.github.io/_posts/2021-12-01-System-thread-detection.md

 ---
 ### Overview

 Various anti-cheat vendors use several methods to detect cheats and prevent programs from modifying or tampering with the game process.
 This series will cover known heuristic methods being used today.
 Our topic will be in context with windows internals.
-Today this post is on thread detection executing in Kernel.
+Today this post is on detecting threads executing in Kernel memory.
 Lets dive in!

 ### About Threads

-First we will look at some undocumented structures used by ntoskrnl.
+First we will look at some undocumented structures used by `ntoskrnl.exe`.
 A thread object is identified by a structure called `_ETHREAD`

 ```
 struct _ETHREAD